Table of Contents

 Florian Trigodet bio photo

-Florian Trigodet (Post-doctoral Scientist)
+Florian Trigodet (Senior Scientist)

 I am a microbiologist by training, and as a postdoctoral researcher I am using advanced computational strategies to make sense of the microbial ecology of complex habitats.